Cable273/uniformTN/README.md

 # uniformTN

 Many body quantum library for riemmannian gradient descent / TDVP on various infinite, translationally invariant tensor network ansatz, in both 1d and 2d.
 Allows one to calculate ground states and time evolve states in the thermodynamic limit.
+Also includes a vumps implementation for 1d MPS.

 Implemented ansatz:
 - 1d: